nodetec/relayrunner/docs/server/firewall.md

 ## Enable on Boot

-UFW should already be enabled to start automatically on boot, but if it isn’t then run:
+UFW should already be enabled to start automatically on boot, but if it isn’t run:

 ```bash
 systemctl enable ufw